MahmoodUlislam/portfolio/README.md

 ### Colors and Themes

-The project uses Tailwind CSS with custom color schemes.
+The project uses CSS Modules with custom color schemes.
 You can modify the colors in:

-- `tailwind.config.js` - Custom color palette
+- `styles/globals.css` - Global styles and CSS variables
-- `styles/globals.scss` - Global styles and CSS variables
+- Component-specific `.module.css` files - Scoped styles for each component

 ### Content